sebsassi/zest/README.md

     }
 }
 ```
-After installation of the library, the above code can be compiled with, e.g.
+After installation of the library, the above code can be compiled with, e.g.,
 ```
 g++ -O3 -std=c++20 -o zernike_example zernike_example.cpp -lzest
 ```
-Note the `-std=c++20` required to enable the C++20 required by the library.
+Note the `-std=c++20` needed to enable the C++20 features required by the library.